paulhazen/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/google_signin.md

 ## Overview

-This document describes how to enable Google ID authentication in conjunction with Epic Online Services Plugin for Unity.
+This document describes how to enable Connect Login with GoogleID in conjunction with Epic Online Services Plugin for Unity.
-We followed [Authenticate users with Sign in with Google](https://developer.android.com/identity/sign-in/credential-manager-siwg) and implemented a plugin for the users to easily achieve the feature.
+We followed [Authenticate users with Sign in with Google](https://developer.android.com/identity/sign-in/credential-manager-siwg) and implemented some scripts for the users to easily achieve the feature.

 ## Setup

 ### Plugins

 The feature is included in our samples, so no external plugin is needed.

 ### Build Settings

-To allow the feature, follow the build configuration step below.
+To enable the feature, follow the build configuration step below.
 Add the following in the dependencies of the project's main gradle file.
 (The default is `mainTemplate.gradle`)
 ```
         implementation 'androidx.credentials:credentials-play-services-auth:1.3.0'